MS Dhoni Biography: Birth, Age, Education, Cricket Career, World Cup, IPL, Records, Awards, Movies, Retirement and More

 On February 6, 2015, the couple gave birth to a baby girl named Ziva.
-At this time, he was in Australia and 2015 Cricket World Cup was a week later.
+At this time, he was in Australia and the 2015 Cricket World Cup was a week later.
 He didn't travel back and quoted 'I am on national duty, other things can wait'.

 MS Dhoni: Career

 In the year 1998, MS Dhoni was selected for the Central Coal Fields Limited (CCL) team.
 Till 1998, he played for the school cricket team and club cricket.
 Whenever Dhoni hit a six in Sheesh Mahal tournament cricket matches, he was gifted Rs 50 by Deval Sahay, who selected him for CCL.
 With the help of his excellent performance, CCL moved to A division.
 Deval Sahay was impressed with his dedication and cricket skills and pushed for his selection in the Bihar team.
-For 1999-2000 season, he got selected in senior Bihar Ranji Team at the age of 18.
-He was not selected for East Zone U-19 squad (CK Nayudu Trophy) or Rest of India squad (MA Chidambaram Trophy and Vinoo Mankad Trophy).
+For the 1999-2000 season, he got selected in the senior Bihar Ranji Team at the age of 18.
+He was not selected for the East Zone U-19 squad (CK Nayudu Trophy) or the Rest of the India squad (MA Chidambaram Trophy and Vinoo Mankad Trophy).